-SD.17.
-TOPOGRAPHY DESIGN
+1. TOPOGRAPHY DESIGN

-- 1. Minimize the visual impacts of cut and fill on a site. - a.
-Regrade the site as a stable, "natural" slope, when feasible. - b.
-Terrace development on a steep slope, following the natural contours of the site and facilitate rounding and blending. - c.
-Divide a large grade change into a series of benches and terraces. - 2.
-Design a retaining wall to minimize impacts on the natural character of the site. - a.
-Terrace a retaining wall on a steep slope. - b.
-Use high quality materials such as brick and stone. - c.
-Integrate landscaping with the retaining wall. - 3.
-Design a building foundation to conform to the existing topography. - a.
-Step the foundation to follow site contours, when feasible. - b.
+- a.
+Minimize the visual impacts of cut and fill on a site. - i.
+Regrade the site as a stable, "natural" slope, when feasible. - ii.
+Terrace development on a steep slope, following the natural contours of the site and facilitate rounding and blending. - iii.
+Divide a large grade change into a series of benches and terraces.

+- i.
+Terrace a retaining wall on a steep slope. - ii.
+Use high quality materials such as brick and stone. - iii.
+Integrate landscaping with the retaining wall.

+- i.
+Step the foundation to follow site contours, when feasible. - " Use topography as an opportunity to do context appropriate site planning and building massing to minimize impacts and optimize topography (i.e. taller buildings in lower site locations). - ii.
 Conceal exposed foundations with architectural screens and landscaping.